MariaMengozzi/pc-2022/Activity-04/notes.md

 ​		!greet.

+if I have finished events and have a plan running, that one keeps going, events when they arrive are put in the queue and then taken.
-se ho terminato gli eventi e ho un piano in esecuzione, quello continua ad andare avanti, gli eventi quando arrivano vengono messi nella coda e poi presi.
+[se ho terminato gli eventi e ho un piano in esecuzione, quello continua ad andare avanti, gli eventi quando arrivano vengono messi nella coda e poi presi.]
 ---

 in the env folder we have the artifacts that represents part of our environment. artifacts are described by model/template